TWENTY TWO YEARS OF ACTIVISM REDUCING GUN VIOLENCE

 • Multimedia presentations to the community

 Ilene Pritikin and Toni Wellen, members of The Nuclear Age Peace Foundation, attended a conference in Los Angeles, “Cease Fire!
 Gun Violence – the Growing Threat to Health and Safety.”
 The keynote speaker, Dr. Robert McAfee, President of the American Medical Society, spoke of the gun violence epidemic as a health care crisis requiring a public health solution.
 Ilene and Toni were inspired to organize a coalition of individuals and groups to raise awareness in the community of the dangers to society as a whole from gun violence.
 The Nuclear Age Peace Foundation agreed to sponsor them as a project, giving them non-profit status.
-In December, Ann Reiss Lane, founder of Los Angles Women Against Gun Violence spoke at the first organizing meeting of 40 women at the Santa Barbara Public Library and a new organization was formed; Santa Barbara Women Against Gun Violence (SBWAGV).
+In December, Ann Reiss Lane, founder of Los Angeles Women Against Gun Violence (WAGV) spoke at the first organizing meeting of 40 women at the Santa Barbara Public Library and a new organization was formed; Santa Barbara Women Against Gun Violence (SBWAGV).

 On January 3, 2014, President Obama issued two new executive actions, comprising 23 actions by Executive Order that will help strengthen federal background checks and keep guns out of the wrong hands.